Do Small Businesses Have to Pay Redundancy Pay?

-Businesses should first check if they are classified as a small business.
-Small business have less than 15 employees.
+A small business is defined in Australian employment law as having fewer than 15 employees.
 The number of employees is counted when the employee is told their employment will be terminated, or a notice of termination is given (whichever occurs first).

 When calculating the number of employees, take into account:

-Employees cannot claim unfair dismissal for termination due to a business downturn, or if their position no longer exists.
-However, the redundancy must to be a genuine redundancy.
-This is when operational changes to a company nullifies the need for a job positon, and there is compliance to the correct duties of the relevant industry award or enterprise agreement.
-Additionally, the employer should exhaust attempts to redeploy the employee elewhere in the business.
+Employees cannot claim unfair dismissal for termination due to a business downturn, or if their position no longer exists because these redundancies are genuine.
+This is when operational changes to a company nullifies the need for a job position, and there is compliance with the duties of the relevant industry award or enterprise agreement.
+Additionally, the employer should exhaust attempts to redeploy the employee elsewhere in the business.
 However, filling the former employee’s position with a new employee is not a genuine redundancy.

 The Small Business Fair Dismissal Code provides a checklist that assists with determining whether there is a genuine redundancy.
 The main themes of the checklist are to: